intel/Edk2Code/README.md

 3. Search for "EDK2Code" in the search bar.
 4. Click the "Install" button on the extension's card.
 5. Reload Visual Studio Code to activate the extension.

+### Linux Installation

+[Cscope](https://cscope.sourceforge.net/) is used for some C related functionality of the extension.
+On windows systems the cscope comes already included in the extension.

+For linux systems you need to install cscope`manually.

+Ubuntu installation example: `sudo apt install cscope`

 ## Documentation